Computer-Vision-Research-Group/Computer-Vision-Reading-Group/README.md

 Our group convenes to explore cutting-edge research, discuss pivotal papers, and delve into emerging trends in CV.
 Involved topics may include, but are not limited to, object detection, semantic segmentation, medical image analysis, generative AI, foundation models, and multimodal learning.

+The events will normally take place every three weeks from 4 PM to 5 PM, on Wednesdays, at Ada Lovelace (108) meeting room.

 We welcome master's students, Ph.D. students, and academic staff from various groups and departments who share a genuine interest in advancing their understanding of this dynamic field.
 Please [email me](mailto:sli256@sheffield.ac.uk) if you are willing to deliver a presentation with or without a partner.

-The events will take place every three weeks from 4 PM to 5 PM, on Wednesdays, at Ada Lovelace (108) meeting room.

 ## Upcoming presentations
 | Paper Title (link) | Presenter | Time / Place | Notes |